 Located about 30 miles northwest of San Francisco in Marin County, Point Reyes National Seashore is the only National Seashore on the Pacific Coast.
 What’s more, you can enjoy some of the most spectacular views in Northern California.
 Occupying more than 71,000 acres, this park preserve is well noted for its amazing backcountry campsites, approximately 150 miles of Pacific hiking trails, an abundance of marine life and some of the cleanest beaches in California.
 Other notable hiking spots at Point Reyes are Tomales Bay and Inverness.
 After a day full of hiking, you can extend your visit by staying in nearby Pacific Coast communities like Mill Valley and Corte Madera.

 Shi Shi Beach, Washington

 Despite the likelihood of crowds over summer, Shi Shi Beach is as one recent visitor described as “unforgettable, amazing and breathtaking”.
-A part of the sprawling Olympic National Park in northwestern Washington state, Shi Shi Beach features a moderate, out and back trail that can lead simply to the beach or a bit further to the highly recommended Point of Arches rock formations.
+A part of the sprawling Olympic National Park in northwestern Washington state, Shi Shi Beach features a moderate, out and back trail.
+Further beyond, it leads simply to the beach or a bit further to the highly recommended Point of Arches rock formations.
 Day hikers must purchase a $10 Makah Recreation Pass that can be purchased at several businesses in Neah Bay and is valid for the entire calendar year.
-Overnight visitors must purchase both a Makah Recreation Pass and a wilderness camping permit at the Wilderness Information Center (WIC) in Port Angeles.
-Due to the climate, hikers should expect muddy conditions from the trailhead down to the beach and overnight campers should make sure to camp above the high tide mark.
-Directions to the trailhead to Shi Shi Beach and additional information can be found through the Washington Trails Association, Makah Tribal Council, and the National Park Service.
+Olympic National Park itself is a haven for hikers, with 101 hiking trails.
+Among the top trails to hike there are the 4.1-mile Mount Storm King and 3.4-mile Hurricane Hill.